Bilateral Trade Under Heavy-Tailed Valuations: Minimax Regret with Infinite Variance: Setup and the Structural-Algorithmic Gap

+Assumption~\ref{ass:regular} is used only for the unique-maximizer claim of Lemma~\ref{lem:selfbound}; the self-bounding inequality~\eqref{eq:selfbound} and the upper bounds of Theorems~\ref{thm:parametric}--\ref{thm:nonparametric} hold without it, and the lower-bound instances of Section~\ref{sec:lower} satisfy it by construction.
+It is mild: if the combined conditional noise density vanishes on an interval around the origin, every price in a neighborhood of $m(x)$ attains the same conditional expected gain, so the optimal price is not identifiable and uniqueness genuinely fails (Appendix~\ref{app:selfbound}).

-\textbf{The gap.} Bachoc et al.~\cite{bachoc2025parametric} proved the self-bounding property $\E[g(m, V, W) - g(\pi, V, W)] \le L|m - \pi|^2$ for valuations in $[0,1]$, where noise is bounded and variance is automatically finite---infinite variance is impossible in that model.
+\textbf{The gap.} Bachoc et al.~\cite{bachoc2025parametric} proved the self-bounding property $\E[g(m, V, W) - g(\pi, V, W)] \le L|m - \pi|^2$ for valuations in $[0,1]$: in our terms, the context-independent special case of Assumptions~\ref{ass:density}--\ref{ass:moment} with bounded noise, where variance is automatically finite---infinite variance is impossible in that model.
 Their Algorithm~2 further uses OLS on $Y_t = (V_t{+}W_t)/2$, requiring $\E[\xi^2] < \infty$.
 We make two contributions: \textbf{(C1)}~extend the self-bounding property to $V_t,W_t \in \R$ (Lemma~\ref{lem:selfbound}), and \textbf{(C2)}~close the algorithmic gap via robust estimation under finite $p$-th moment (Theorems~\ref{thm:parametric}--\ref{thm:nonparametric}).

 \begin{remark}[Two-bit feedback] Under two-bit feedback, observations are binary---bounded regardless of noise tails.
 The rate $\Otil(\sqrt{LdT})$ from~\cite{bachoc2025parametric} holds without finite variance.
 Our contribution is specific to full feedback. \end{remark}